Sandi Čebular

-Sandi Čebular (born 24 June 1986) is a Slovenian professional basketball player who last played for CB Breogán of the Liga Española de Baloncesto.
+Sandi Čebular (born 24 June 1986) is a Slovenian professional basketball player who last played for Rogaška.
 He is 6 ft 5 in tall.

 Professional career

 He played for KK Šentjur (Slo), Union Olimpija (Slo), CB Rosalía de Castro (Spa), Geoplin Slovan (Slo), KK Helios (Slo) and Peñas Huesca (Spa) before he signed with KK Rogaška.

 On 28 February 2018 Cebular signed with Spanish second division team CB Breogán until end of season 2017–18.

 Slovenian national team

 Čebular competed for the senior Slovenian national basketball team at the 2007 FIBA European Championship.